 RISK

-Lower R isk High er Risk
+Lower Risk Higher Risk er Risk

 1 2 3 4 5 6 7

-Typically lower rewa ards Typica ally higher rewards
+Typically lower rew ards Typica ally higher rewards

-The risk and reward indicator shows where the Fund ranks in terms of its potential risk and return.
-The Fund has been classed as 6 because its volatility has been measured as above average to high.
+The risk and reward indicator shows where the fund ranks in terms of its potential risk and return.
+The Fund has been classed as 5 because its volatility has been measured as above average to high.
 Historic data may not be a reliable indicator for the future.
-The value of an investment and the income from it can fall as well as rise as a result of market and currency movement; you may not get back the amount originally invested.
+The Fund is an equity fund.
+Investors should be willing and able to assume the risks of equity investing.
+The value of an investment and the income from it can fall as well as rise as a result of market and currency movement, and you may not get back the amount originally invested.